Sam Darnold Player Prop Bets for NFL Week 8 | Carolina vs. Atlanta 10/31/2021

 Season Stats

-- He's also rushed 26 times for 110 yards and five touchdowns, averaging 15.7 yards per game.
+- He also has 110 rushing yards on 26 carries with five touchdowns, averaging 15.7 yards per game.

-- The Panthers have thrown the football in 58.4% of their plays from scrimmage this year while running the ball 41.6% of the time.
-This offensive attack ranks 19th in the NFL in points scored.
+- The Panthers, who rank 19th in the NFL in points scored, have attempted a pass 58.4% of the time while running the ball 41.6% of the time.

-- Darnold has thrown 24 passes in the red zone this season, 44.4% of his team's red zone plays.
+- Darnold accounts for 44.4% of his team's red zone plays, with 24 of his 249 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Darnold's matchup with the Falcons.